Apply for a Grant

 - include preliminary ideas on engaging with climate science in the areas of (a) capacity building, (b) course engagement, and/or (c) ministry-focused activities, and at least one enrichment activity; and

-- include a budget outline and narrative for the proposed project of $15,000.
+- include a budget outline and narrative for the proposed project of up to $15,000.

 For an example of how to outline your proposed budget, CLICK HERE.
 For more details on the application and instructions, CLICK HERE.